Best Plastic Free Coffee Machines

 The Moccamaster makes a delicious, clean cup of filter coffee, and it uses the standard 1:15 or 1:16 coffee powder to water ratio.

-Another great option for plastic free coffee is the Bialetti Moka Pot.
+Another great option for a coffee maker without plastic parts is the Bialetti Moka Pot.
 It is made solely from aluminum or stainless steel, and it has a rubber gasket.
 Well, the handle is plastic, but that’s it.
 The Bialetti is also super cheap, and pretty easy to use and maintain.
 This is the absolute standard in Italy, and you’ll find at least one in each household.
 It makes a strong coffee, somewhere between an espresso and filter coffee, with about a 1:8 ratio.

 I do find the newer stainless steel Bialetti Venus to be quite a handsome brewer, and with its percolation stem, it seems to be a little quieter too.
 The Venus is made out of 18/10 food grade stainless steel, and has a silicone gasket inside.